 When an SSID is configured in NAT mode, wireless clients will point to the MR access point (AP) as their DNS server.
 The AP then acts as a DNS proxy, and will forward clients' DNS queries to its configured DNS server.
-This article shows how to set custom DNS servers for a NAT SSID, instead of using the AP's DNS server.
-This is typically used to forward NAT SSID clients to a DNS server with custom content filtering.
+This article shows how to set custom DNS servers for a NAT mode SSID, rather than using the AP's DNS server.
+This is typically used to forward NAT mode SSID clients to a DNS server with custom content filtering.

 - Navigate to Wireless > Configure > Access control in Dashboard

 - Choose the desired SSID from the drop-down menu at the top of the page

 - Under Client IP and VLAN, select Meraki AP assigned (NAT mode)